hdShang/arxiv-daily/docs/cs-CV/2025-05-05/papers/250502586v3-rgbx-diffusiondet-a-framework-for-multi-modal-rgb-x-object-detection.md

 ---
 layout: default
-title: RGBX-DiffusionDet: A Framework for Multi-Modal RGB-X Object Detection Using DiffusionDet
+title: "RGBX-DiffusionDet: A Framework for Multi-Modal RGB-X Object Detection Using DiffusionDet"
 ---

 # RGBX-DiffusionDet: A Framework for Multi-Modal RGB-X Object Detection Using DiffusionDet